elahehsarshar/Investment-Savings-Streamlit-1-/README.md

 Disclaimer:

-This app is for educational purposes only and should not be used for financial planning.
-The results are based on the inputs provided and are not guaranteed to be accurate or complete.
-Always consult with a financial advisor before making any investment decisions.
+This app is for educational purposes made by "Stremlit" and should not be used for financial plannig.

 Author:
 Elaheh Sarshar